fx-chun/uchuujin/CONTRIBUTING.md

 ## Scripts
 - Each component represents a single scene.
-- Translated text should limited to 80 characters.
+- Translated text should try to stick to 40 characters x 2 lines (80 characters total).

 ## CGs
 - CGs are currently not on Weblate.
 Please submit a PR for any changes.